JadeCodes/wordpress_blog/README.md

 *Why did I choose this plugin?*

-I added this dashboard so that I don't have to log in to my google analytics page separately to view my page stats.
+I added this dashboard so that I don't have to log in to my Google analytics page separately to view my page stats.

 Name: Widget Twitter - http://web-dorado.com/products/wordpress-twitter-integration-plugin.html